zeusthedrone/Takyo/README.md

 * SRT - right turn random arc
 * FWD - decision to go straight forward

-Clear to Go is an event that happens when no sensors are hit for some period of time 10-20 seconds.
+"Clear to Go" or "CTG" is an event that happens when no sensors are hit for some period of time 10-20 seconds.
 This can also be considered a "reward" in training, or good behaviour.